 Foreigners who have successfully moved their freelance business to Mexico came with a vision and a plan that went beyond saving money: they sought a change of environment, a different cultural scene, and were prepared to adapt to a new way of living.
 We recommend that your decision about moving here to work should be made ‘in the round’, and not on the whim of any single aspect, or perceived benefits taken in isolation.

 Our guides to Working in Mexico give an excellent overview of the work environment here, including self-employment, and outline the key considerations you need to take into account.

-Mexico eBooks for Freelancers: If you’re currently working freelance in your home country, or are preparing to work on a freelance basis and want to explore whether Mexico is right for you, we recommend these eBooks which, together, create a “Freelancer’s Knowledge Kit” for working in Mexico.
+If you’re currently working freelance in your home country, or are preparing to work on a freelance basis and want to explore whether Mexico is right for you, down the guide to working and self-employment in Mexico, that offers a “Freelancer’s Knowledge Kit” for working here.

 Mexico in your inbox

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.